 Close the lid, lock it in place, and set the Steam Release Knob to the Sealing position (except Ultra models, just close and lock the lid in place).

 Press the Pressure Cook (or Manual) button or dial, and use the +/- button (or dial) to select 20 minutes (If your yams are small, reduce time to 15 minutes).
+High Pressure.
+The pot will take a few minutes to build pressure.

 Get a pie plate or similar sized baking dish.
 Set aside.